fmdinh/deep-research-agent/README.md

-# Research Desk — a small multi-step AI research agent
+# AI Deep Research Agent

-A portfolio project demonstrating an **agent, not a chatbot**: given a question, it plans several search queries, runs them against the web *and* any documents you've uploaded (PDF/TXT/MD), decides for itself whether it has enough information (looping back to search again if not), and then writes a
+A portfolio project demonstrating an **agent**: given a question, it plans several search queries, runs them against the web *and* any documents you've uploaded (PDF/TXT/MD), decides for itself whether it has enough information (looping back to search again if not), and then writes a